 Here is the New York chant for the verses:

-The Megillah is read meticulously, but the traditional London S&P chant does not follow the cantillation marks.
+On Purim the Megillah is read meticulously, but the traditional S&P chant does not follow the cantillation marks.

 ♫ EstherNL_1 [Revd.
 Nunes Nabarro]